wyne-ybanez/Fast-Travel/README.md

 ## Testing

-I have added the testing onto a separate .md file as its content has increased exponentially, here is the [link](test/TESTING.md)
+I have added the testing onto a separate .md file - here is the [link](test/TESTING.md)

 ## Technologies used: